JanusGraph/janusgraph/docs/schema/index-management/index-removal.md

 g.V().has('name', 'jupiter')
 ```

-## Executing an Index Removal job on JanusGraphManagement
+## Executing an Index Removal job on ManagementSystem

-To run an index removal job on JanusGraphManagement, invoke
+To run an index removal job on ManagementSystem, invoke
-`JanusGraphManagement.updateIndex` with the `SchemaAction.REMOVE_INDEX`
+`ManagementSystem.updateIndex` with the `SchemaAction.REMOVE_INDEX`
 argument.
 For example:
 ```groovy
 m = graph.openManagement()